DataDog/integrations-core/oke/README.md

 In addition to monitoring your nodes, pods, and containers, the Agent can also collect and report metrics from the services running in your cluster, so that you can:

-- Explore your OKE clusters with [pre-conifgured Kubernetes dashboards][3]
+- Explore your OKE clusters with [pre-configured Kubernetes dashboards][3]
 - Monitor containers and processes in real time
 - Automatically track and monitor containerized services